lynda365/lynda365.github.io/_posts/2019-09-12-lemon-drizzle.md

 directions:
 - Line a baking tray/tin with greaseproof paper.
 Heat oven to 175C.
 - Mix the dry cake ingredients in a large bowl.
 Mix the wet cake ingredients in another bowl.
 Fold wet ingredients into dry, remove lumps but do not overmix.
-Pour into tin and bake on middle shelf of oven for 25-30 mins for traybake, or 1 hour for 2lb loaf tin.
+Pour into tin and bake on middle shelf of oven for 25-30 mins for traybake, or 45-50 mins for 2lb loaf tin.
 Check doneness with a clean toothpick.
 - Allow to cool, then make plenty of holes with a toothpick.
 Mix the remaining sugar and lemon juice and warm in a small saucepan (without boiling if you want to keep the crunch).
 Spoon the drizzle over the cake, making sure it goes down the holes.
 Leave to cool completely.
 - Mix sieved icing sugar with lemon juice and spread over top of cake.